Stocks' correction coming? Not that again

 “Historically, April has been a strong month so we can even see the market going up to 1,440, which is the high made in May 2008,” he added.

-The direction of Apple shares (AAPL.O) will also be in focus this week after the stock hit the $600 mark for the first time in history last week, only about a month after it topped 500.
+The direction of Apple shares (AAPL.O) will also be in focus next week after the stock hit the $600 mark for the first time in history this week, only about a month after it topped $500.

 Apple currently accounts for about 18 percent of the Nasdaq 100 stock index .NDX.
 Its weighting was cut to 12.3 percent from 20.5 percent last April, but the price surge has pushed the stock’s weighting back up, making this index of 100 well-known companies hostage to the performance of a few technology titans like Apple.